Exchange Student - FAQ

 Q7: How can I apply for student exchange?

-A: You are required to fill out an application form online and submit the application documents in hard copy.
+A: You are required to fill out an application form online.

 Q8: What documents are required for student exchange application?